Yukaii/Yukaii/README.md

+# Hi!
+I'm Yukai Huang

-Hello!
-My name is Yukai, which means "happiness" in Japanese(It's a Chinese name though).
+Hi, my name is Yukai, which means "happiness" in Japanese(It's a Chinese name though).

 I'm a developer who loves to build projects around productivity or just for fun.